FindMySchool LogoFindMySchool

 It is a partnership between St John Fisher and St Aidan’s C of E High School.
 It allows students to access courses and facilities across both sites, creating one of the largest and most successful sixth forms in the country.

 Results are strong.
-In 2024, the school achieved an Attainment 8 score of 57.9 and a Progress 8 score of +0.59, placing it in the top 25% of schools in England.
+In the current 2025 GCSE dataset, the school has an Attainment 8 score of 55.1 and a Progress 8 score of +0.59.

 Get in touch with the school directly